jely2002/youtube-dl-gui/README.md

 - **Authentication:** supports browser cookie files, basic auth and video passwords.
 - **Automatic updates:** both the app and yt-dlp are kept up to date automatically.
 - **Light and dark mode:** adapts to your system theme with clear progress and error handling.
+- **Shortcuts:** queue and download videos using shortcuts, stay up-to-date on progress with notifications.

 ## Download